YiyanYang0728/Vibrio_biofilm_matrix_cluster/README.md

 # Comprehensive Genomic and Evolutionary Analysis of Biofilm Matrix Clusters and Proteins in the Vibrio Genus
-Pipeline for the paper to annotate Vibrio biofilm matrix cluster.
+Pipeline for annotating Vibrio biofilm matrix cluster.

 # Citation